arrian/aripurcell.com/_posts/2013-12-10-extempore-on-windows.md

 - Extempore (executable and libraries)
 - Text Editor (and an associated plugin)

 ### Extempore

-Extempore is available from (insert link to binary here?).
-The contents of this download have everything you need to start running Extempore.

-Alternatively, if you are interested in building from source, Extempore is available [here](https://github.com/digego/extempore).

-If you have downloaded Extempore or have compiled it from source, open up a terminal, change to the directory containing extempore and run the executable:
-    $ ./extempore.exe
+Extempore is available from [GitHub](https://github.com/digego/extempore).
+Either download the [zip](https://github.com/digego/extempore/archive/master.zip) or [clone the repository](github-windows://openRepo/https://github.com/digego/extempore).
+To build for the first time, open the terminal in the downloaded directory and run 'scons --incl-deps'.
+This will download and compile dependencies and then build Extempore.
+Depending on your computer and internet connection, this may take some time.
+If you plan to do some development in Visual Studio, run 'scons --solution'.
+This will generate an Extempore.sln file.
+Otherwise running just 'scons' with no arguments will compile Extempore.

-This will start the extempore server, waiting for code to be sent from the text editor.
-Press `ctrl-C` to kill the server.
+After the compilation has finished you should have an 'extempore.exe'.
+Running this executable from the command line will start the extempore server, waiting for code to be sent from the text editor.
+Press `ctrl-c` to kill the server.

 ### Text Editor